elijahmolloy/bye-book-api/README.md

 $ npm run test:cov
 ```

+## Patterns
+- Entities will not contain any validation other than required/unique/etc. All validation should be completed on the DTOs that are passed from controllers -> Services.
+- If there is a module that contains a service/entity, only that module's service will be allowed to interact with that mongoose schema.
+Services and controllers can interact with other services from other modules.
+- Entities should always be converted to a DTO by the controllers before being returned.

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).